Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Uniform Consistency of General Estimator

 \item It is not clear from the rates of convergence that RRE or adaptive PCR may do better.
 But it is possible that with low number of factors, adaptive PCR can perform better.
 But there is no tuning parameter estimation in RRE.

-\item As described in Remark 5-item 2 of Corollary 3 and item 1 above, double descent is possible in RRE in precision matrix estimation.
+\item Double descent is possible in RRE in precision matrix estimation.
+Large $p,n$ can result in increasing size of the signal, and signal-to-noise ratio $\delta_n, \bar{\xi}$ when $p>n$ respectively.
+Specifically when $\delta_n > log p$ we can observe double descent.
+With $p<n$, the consistency is achieved with $p/n \to 0$.
 This extends the concept of double descent from linear regression to precision matrix estimation.
 This may have important consequences in empirics.
 We show one of these findings in Sharpe Ratio in US Stock market.

 \end{itemize} \end{remark}